enigmatry/entry-angular-building-blocks/libs/entry-components/theming-configuration.md

 ### 7. Checkboxes

-Submap provides customization of checkboxes background and border colors on hover for **unchecked state**.
+Submap provides customization of checkboxes background and border color for **unchecked state**.

 - `background`:  sets the background color for checkbox.
-- `border-hover-color`: sets the border color on hover.
+- `border-hover-color`: sets the checkbox border color on hovering while its unchecked.

 ```scss
 $custom-theme: (